RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 This plugin depends on some flags of ts_proto:

 - outputJsonMethods: Should be set to true.
+This plugin depends on that json methods.
 - outputServices: ts_proto allow set this flag multiple times.
 Should include `nice-grpc` .
+This plugin depends on nice-grpc service interface.
+- stringEnums: protoc_grpc_gateway only allow unmarshal number value when the whole body is just a enum value or repeated enum value. stringEnums should set to `false` for this case.

 Some flags of ts_proto should be set depends on Server Config: